ArchanaRohilla/Cryptocurrencies/README.md

 ![alt text](Images/2D_scatter_crypto.png)

-- From 2D-scatter plot, it can be seen that their are some outliers like "BitTorrent" and "TurtleCoin"
+- From 2D-scatter plot, it can be seen that there are some outliers like "BitTorrent" and "TurtleCoin"